 Above are example photos that is closely related to cable inspection.
 This particular photo was taken to inspect the integrity of a power line conductor, after a manned-aircraft collision.
 The photo was taken at a distance of 8’ away, with no zoom.

 In terms of flight of a guy-wire, we estimate that an 800’ wire can be flown in four-hours or less, with NDT VT inspection in a similar amount of time.
 For inspection of the bottom-side of the guy wire, our M210 drone with the top mount camera is ideal and would optimize safe flight.

 Depending upon the frequency emitted from the radio tower, we would be comfortable in flying a live tower.
 Our flight control frequencies reside the 2.4GHz and 5.8GHz ISM bands.
 Should the situation require it, we can lock and operate onto a specific band to avoid interference.

-Matergenics Inc. will review and analyze the onsite photos and data using their PhD-level in-house experts of the subject matter to provide a detailed report on conditions on a per pole basis in addition to the condition of the equipment and structures within the substation.
-The final report will include documentation of
+Substation and transmission poles/towers-Matergenics Inc. will review and analyze the onsite photos and data using their PhD-level in-house experts of the subject matter to provide a detailed report on conditions on a per pole basis in addition to the condition of the equipment and structures within the substation.
+The final report will include documentation and analysis of :